sibvisions/reactUI/README.md

 There are two options to use bundling with webpack.

     1. Production Bundle
-        run ```npm run bundle``` to create a production bundle.
+        run `npm run bundle` to create a production bundle.
 URL configuration is then required in your app where reactUI is used as lib.
 Does not accept config.json!
     2. Development Bundle
-        run ```npm run devbundle``` to create a development bundle.
+        run `npm run devbundle` to create a development bundle.
 URL configuration is possible but config.json is also allowed.

 # Getting Started
 - Clone the git repository, open it in your development environment of choice and run ```npm install``` to download the dependencies.
 - Run the command ```npm start``` to start reactUI.
 A new tab will open in your browser.
 - If the web application can not connect to the server there are different approaches to fix this issue, Depending on whether you want to connect to the server by a config.json file or URL

-    1. Config.JSON File
+    1. config.json File

         Add a file called config.json in your public folder of your project.
 This file will be used to send the required data to the server during the startup-request.